WatchGuard/coding-exercises/mars-rover/README.md

 - Bonus: unit tests, static analysis, performance tests, or any other things you feel are important to meet Acceptance Criteria for Definition of Done
 - Double Bonus: have the application display the image in a web browser
-- Triple Bonus: have the application run in a Docker container
+- Triple Bonus: create a docker-compose.yml file that will contain defintions for the front end and backend.
+- Quadruple Bonus: implement Circuit Breaker on the NASA API Call
-- Quadruple Bonus: store the results in a database hosted in a container.
+- Quintuple Bonus: store the results in a database hosted in a container in the same docker-compose.yml file.
 Image files can still be saved on the file system.
-- Quintuple Bonus: implement Circuit Breaker on the NASA API Call